tranleanhdai/pickle-project/README.md

 ## Author

-Developed as a personal project to practice **full-stack development and system design**.
+This project was built as a personal learning project to practice full-stack development and system design.
 ## Screenshots

 <p align="center">